fuchstraumer/fuchstraumer.github.io/_posts/2018-9-2-Shader-Toolchain.md

 ## Potential Improvements

+I've had a whole host of improvements in mind for ages now - and in many ways, ShaderTools' current status is a result of me actually implementing many of my ideas for improvements.
+If I was going to make a 2.0 version of this library, I'd probably use a more Unity-like system and implement abstract shaders with getters and setters and the like that are far removed from writing conventional GLSL: it opens up lots of chances for us to work some magic from the backend, ultimately.
+These ideas however are improvements I could be making to the *current* version of ShaderTools, however:

 - Something I really need to do: **resources with same names may not actually be equivalent and shouldn't have their representations merged together**
+- **Figure out how to handle textures.** Using ShaderTools to create these backing resources is a moot point, as we'll likely be swapping what textures are bound where fairly frequently
-- Better handling of vertex interfaces and inter-stage interfaces
+- Better handling of vertex interfaces and inter-stage interfaces for vertex attributes
 - Implement tags being used to execute further scripts and mutate resources
 - Improved Lua integration: fairly "singleton"-esque right now, can get weird if client is using Lua too
-- Move specialization constants to Lua system as well
+- **Move specialization constants to Lua system as well**
 - Profiling!
 Need to test using this live to build a bunch of shaders so I can get some good performance data from it so as to direct my optimizations
 - Run a multithreaded compile step for shader groups, since compiling with optimizations is rather expensive
 - Implement caching, by loading files back up from a specified directory (or the temporary file dump directory we use now)
 - Shader permutations! and actually enabling/using vendor extensions as appropriate.
-This moves to a higher-level system though, which might compromise my original vision for this project
+This falls more in line with my idea of a "ShaderTools 2.0", however
+- Potentially build a C# GUI/interface over this library to make interacting and using it far easier, and so I can finally learn C#